Lucasv-github/Magic/README.md

 ### How to use?
 -Dowload the datapack

--Add it to the datapack folder of your would
+-Add it to the datapack folder of your world

 -/reload to reload all the datapacks